anuprulez/interactionsviz/README.md

    example: My system's root is: anupkumar@anupkumar-pc So the url for me is: http://anupkumar-pc:8001/index.html

-5. The left section loads the pair of transaction ids.
-On selecting a pair, the respective ids are printed the in right sections.
+5. The left section loads the pairs of transaction ids.
+On selecting a pair or multiple pairs, a summary of interactions is shown in the form of charts.